-Every LAWCON grant recipient agrees to several requirements set by the National Park Service, the federal agency responsible for administering the grant program.
+Post-completion compliance responsibilities apply to each area or facility for which LWCF assistance is provided, regardless of the extent of assistance in the park.
 The chief requirements are to post a funding acknowledgment sign at the park entrance, maintain and operate the facility to be safe and to invite public use, and to retain the lands solely for outdoor recreation in perpetuity.